This documentation refers to PhraseExpress v17 beta. The documentation for the production version 16 is available here.

 A user is identified by its Windows user name.

 Each user must use a unique user name that is used only once on the network.
-This method is not suitable if several users of the same name log on to the network or if users use the same user name.
+This method is not suitable if several users of the same name log on to the network or if all user accounts have the same name.

-In this setting, a user cannot log on to multiple computers at the same time because the assignment between the PhraseExpress Server and client would not be unique.
+In this setting, a user cannot log on to multiple computers at the same time because the assignment between the SQL server and client would not be unique.
 In this case, select one of the following options...

 A user is identified by the combination of the user name and the workgroup.
 This setting is suitable if there are multiple users with the same Windows user name but only in different workgroups.